Cyber-Society-MSIT/hypervisor-detection/README.md

 ## Files
 - `hypervisor.asm` - Assembly implementation that executes CPUID and exits.
 - `hypervisor.c` - C implementation that prints the hypervisor vendor signature.
-- `Makefile` (optional) - Can be used to compile both implementations.

 ## Assembly Implementation
 ### Instructions